-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in F preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2022 (or tl summer term).

 - The initial cohort may be adjusted for students who departed for the following reasons:

 - Death

 - Permanent Disability

 - Service in the armed forces

 - Foreign aid service of the federal government

 - Official church missions

 - No other adjustments to the initial cohort should be made.